 The current worldwide financial market situation, as well as various social and political tensions in the U.S. and around the world, may contribute to increased market volatility, may have long-term effects on the U.S. and worldwide financial markets, and may cause economic uncertainties or deterioration in the U.S. and worldwide.
 Since 2010, several European Union ("EU") countries, including Greece, Ireland, Italy, Spain, and Portugal, have faced budget issues, some of which may have negative long-term effects for the economies of those countries and other EU countries.
 There is continued concern about national-level support for the Euro and the accompanying coordination of fiscal and wage policy among European Economic and Monetary Union member countries.
 In June 2016, the United Kingdom ("U.K.") held a referendum in which voters approved an exit from the EU ("Brexit"), and, subsequently, on March 29, 2017, the U.K. government began the formal process of leaving the EU, which is set to occur on March 29, 2019.
 Because of the election results in the U.K. in June 2017, there is increased uncertainty on the timing of Brexit.
-Additionally, on December 10, 2018 the European Court of Justice ruled that U.K. would be permitted to cancel the Brexit process without permission of the other 27 EU countries.
-Brexit created political and economic uncertainty and instability in the global markets (including currency and credit markets), and especially in the U.K. and this uncertainty and instability may last indefinitely.
-Because the U.K. Parliament rejected Prime Minister Theresa May's proposed Brexit deal with the European Union in January 2019, there is increased uncertainty on the timing of Brexit.
+Brexit created political and economic uncertainty and instability in the global markets (including currency and credit markets), and especially in the U.K. and the EU, and this uncertainty and instability may last indefinitely.
+Because the U.K. Parliament rejected Prime Minister Theresa May's proposed Brexit deal with the European Union in March 2019, there is increased uncertainty on the timing of Brexit.
 In addition, the fiscal policy of foreign nations, such as Russia and China, may have a severe impact on the worldwide and U.S. financial markets.
 We cannot predict the effects of these or similar events in the future on the U.S. economy and securities markets or on our investments.
-We monitor developments and seek to manage
+We monitor developments and seek to manage our investments in a manner consistent with achieving our investment objective, but there can be no assurance that we will be successful in doing so.